 Being near or in water during a thunder and lightning storm is not a good thing.
 I will spare you any of the gory statistics on deaths due to lightning strikes as I think most people know that it is not good to expose yourself to the opportunity of being struck by lightning.
 Simply do not row if you hear thunder or see lightning.
-And you should wait 30 minutes after the last sound of thunder before entering the water.
+And wait 30 minutes after the last sound of thunder before entering the water.

 Get in the habit of checking the weather prior to any row.
 The New Hope Weather link is: http://www.weather.com/outlook/travel/businesstraveler/local/18938 .

-If by chance you are far from the landing and a storm comes in, row to the nearest shore, get out of the boat and get a way from the water and to shelter if you can.
-Just ground the boat on shore if you can and don’t worry about damage–we love you more then our boats.
+If by chance you are far from the landing and a storm comes in, row to the nearest shore, get out of the boat and get away from the water and to shelter if you can.
+Just ground the boat on shore if you can and don’t worry about damage–we love you more than our boats.
 Or leave the boat in the water.
 If there is not an enclosed safe shelter near, just get away from the river and tall trees.
 You should squat low but minimize contact with ground and keep both feet together.